xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2021-12-21-giraffe-and-di.md

 ### Dependencies

-With this approach you can configure the site's dependencies how you like.

-As an example I'm going to show two different types of dependencies.
+With this approach you can configure the site's dependencies how you like, but as an example I'm going to show two different types of dependencies:

 1. App Settings
 1. Service Lookup